-7.1.
+8.1.
 Abstract root systems

-The results of Section 6.6 show that the set of roots R of a semisimple complex Lie algebra has a number of remarkable properties.
-It turns out that sets with similar properties also appear in many other areas of mathematics.
+The results of Section 7.3 show that the set of roots R of a semisimple complex Lie algebra has a number of remarkable properties.
+It turns out that the sets with similar properties also appear in many other areas of mathematics.
 Thus, we will introduce the notion of abstract root system and study such objects, leaving for some time the theory of Lie algebras.

-Definition 7.1.
-An abstract root system is a finite set of elements $R \subset E \setminus \{0\}$, where E is a Euclidean vector space (i.e., a real vector space with an inner product), such that the following properties hold:
+Definition 8.1.
+An abstract root system is a finite set of elements $R \subset E \setminus \{0\}$, where E is a real vector space with a positive definite inner product, such that the following properties hold: